Etouke-22/Batch_B083-Week1--Cybersecurity-Lab-Setup/README.md

 Week 1 Cybersecurity Lab setup using VirtualBox and Kali Linux

-Overview
-The purpose of this lab is to create an isolated environment, where cybersecurity, networking and penetration testing concepts can be practiced safely on  authorized virtual machines.

 ## Overview

 This project documents the setup of a local cybersecurity testing laboratory using VirtualBox and Kali Linux.